 \subsubsection{A framework}

-We will describe polynomials $\phi(t)$ that define non-radial morphisms $f\:Y\to X$.
-In particular, we will see that $\deg(f)$ can be a $p$th power or of the form $np$ with $(n,p)=1$.
-In all cases, we will exhibit a point $z$ on the upward interval $l_O$ starting at the origin $O\in Y$ such that $n_f(z)\notin p^\bfN$.
-On the other hand it follows easily from Theorem~\ref{radiith}(i) below that for any radial morphism $f$ the values of $n_f$ lie in $p^\bfN$.
-(There is no circular reasoning here since the examples are given for illustration only and they will not be used in the sequel.)
+We will describe a polynomial $\phi(t)$ that defines $f\:Y\to X$.
+In particular, the derivative $\phi'$ is a unit on $Y$.
+In all cases, we will exhibit a point $z$ in the interior of the upward interval $l_O$ starting at the origin $O\in Y$ such that $d=n_f(z)\notin p^\bfN$, so $f$ is not radial by Lemma~\ref{multdisclem}.

-\subsubsection{Degree $2p$}
+\subsubsection{Degree $mp$}